syminical/BeyondMD-dockerized-Django-Postgres-Twilio-App/documentation/userStories.md

    - _Implemented in index.
 Each list name is a link to its own page._
 5. ### __As a user, I want to close a task list, so that I can see all my lists again.__
    - _Possible by using the browser's back feature to return to index._
+   - _Implemented in /list.
+There is a button with an arrow at the top of each list that will take you back to this TaskList list._
 ---
 ## Tasks
 1. ### __As a user, I want to add new tasks to my list, so that I can keep track of them.__